mikahayk/eroft-color-esp/README.md

 ## Electronic Rituals, Oracles and Fortune Telling

-Meditation 4
+Meditation 4<br>
 Assignment: Create a psychic “experiment” with your interpretation of an electronic equivalent of Zener Cards.
 Document your methodology and your results.
 (What is it possible to be “psychic” about in a digital context?)

-Implementation: This project is my interpretation of extrasensory perception séance using color cards and sound.
+Implementation: This project is my interpretation of extrasensory perception séance using color cards and audio.
 There are 20 prerecorded tones, where each tone is assigned to a particular color.
 A user is supposed to sense the sound and guess which tone represents the correct color card.
 After every turn, a new tone is being randomly selected.
+First, user clicks on PLAY button to hear the tone, then he/she should select the appropriate color card․ There are two counters that keep turns and correct answers.
+After the test is over user gets the result.

 ---------------------------------